 Not all supposedly “secure” browsers are equal, and some are not secure at all.
 How can you tell the difference?

-In this second part of “8 Must-Have Features of a Secure Browser” (read Part 1 here), we examine another four features and capabilities your browser must have to deserve the label “secure” for business or personal use.
+In this second part of “8 Must-Have Features of a Secure Browser” (read Part 1 here), we examine four more features and capabilities your browser must have to deserve the label “secure” for business or personal use.

 5. A secure browser enables control over data exchange between websites through copy/paste